-Scratching an acceptable quality of life out of the mud that is chronic pain is difficult, but not impossible.
-The American Chronic Pain Association suggests 10 coping skills that will clear your way.
+Scratching an acceptable quality of life out of the mud that is Complex Regional Pain Syndrome is difficult, but not impossible.
+The American Complex Regional Pain Syndrome Association suggests 10 coping skills that will clear your way.

 Pain is a part of your life that may not be curable.
 Wishing won’t make it true, but acceptance of pain has been proven to improve treatment outcomes.
 It even improves your emotional state and social functioning.

 2) Be involved

 Patient empowerment improves outcomes, too, so becoming active in your care will help your emotional state and enable you to fine tune your treatments more effectively.

 Your life is still important, even if it’s mired in pain.
 List your life’s priorities so that you use your “spoons” wisely.

 Make sure you can accomplish them, then celebrate your successes.

 As a patient and as a friend, you have a right to respect, to make mistakes, and to defend your boundaries without guilt.

 Your emotions have a powerful impact on your physical wellbeing.
 Notice them and cope with them because they’re one of your most important tools for dealing well with your pain.